Residential & Multifamily

 The Science Of A Shingle

 We all live in a home with a roof over our heads.
 But how much thought do you put into that roof that shelters you from the hail storm, the rain, the snow, and the wind day-in and day-out?
 When was the last time you actually looked at your roof?
 We mean really looked at your roof?
 The roof, while one of the most important pieces to the structure of your home, is often overlooked until a leak happens.
 Let’s face it, there’s nothing wrong with that.
-In fact, we here at Brett Hayse Exterior Specialists in Gainesville prefer it be that way.
+In fact, we here at Brett Hayse Exterior Specialists in Atlanta Metro Areas prefer it be that way.
 After all, a roof’s job is to protect you, and you shouldn’t have to worry about it when you’re celebrating your daughter’s 10th birthday.

 If you take a look at your roof, odds are it’s a shingle roof.
 A shingle roof is distinguishable by its overlapping pieces that are usually rectangular in shape.
 But how exactly is a shingle made?
 And why does it work so well?
-Brett Hayse is the best local roofing company in Gainesville.
+Brett Hayse is the best local roofing company in Atlanta Metro Areas.
 We offer residential and multi-family roof installation and repair.
 In this blog post, we’ll take a hard look at what makes a shingle, well, a shingle.
 Contact us today for a free roof estimate!

 THE ANATOMY OF A SHINGLE